Parkinson's Disease

 2021 Mar 18 Foods Jang CH, Oh J, Lim JS, Kim HJ, Kim JS

-Review Article Alzheimer's Disease Neurodegenerative Diseases Soybean Parkinson's DiseaseFermented soybean products alleviate and possibly prevent neurodegenerative conditions, including Parkinson's and Alzheimer's diseases.
+Review Article Alzheimer's Disease Neurodegenerative Diseases Parkinson's DiseaseFermented soybean products alleviate and possibly prevent neurodegenerative conditions, including Parkinson's and Alzheimer's diseases.

 Clinical Trials